mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ### 1. Download the bundle
 Download and decompress the repository from the release, the latest release can be found on the following page:  https://github.com/quantstamp/qsp-protocol-node/releases

-Make sure that the latest release you download is marked with a Pre-release tag (noted in the image below) and not a Draft tag.
-Note: the node version specified in the image below may not be the latest release.
+Note: The node version specified in the image below may not be the latest release.

 ![](node-operator/latest.noderelease.png)

-In order to download the latest release, go to the **Assets** section of the latest release and click on [qsp-protocol-v2.0.1-alpha3.zip](https://github.com/quantstamp/qsp-protocol-node/releases/download/v2.0.1-alpha3/qsp-protocol-v2.0.1-alpha3.zip) as shown in the image below.
+In order to download the latest release, go to the **Assets** section of the latest release and click on the zip file as shown in the image below.

+Note: The version in the image may not be the latest release.

 ![](node-operator/DOWNLOAD_BUNDLE_ASSETS.png)